JaMo42/window_manager/README.md

 ## ws_tool

-A basic python script that lets you interact with workspaces
+A basic python script that lets you interact with workspaces.

 ```sh
 $ ./ws_tool get